MindscapeHQ/raygun4android/CONTRIBUTING.md

 ./gradlew --no-daemon spotlessCheck provider:test app:assembleDebug provider:assembleDebug
 ````

+## Published Kotlin compatibility

+The Kotlin Gradle plugin used to build Raygun4Android is independent of the Kotlin language, API, metadata, and standard library versions exposed to consumers.
+The build toolchain can move forward without requiring applications that use the SDK to upgrade their Kotlin compiler.

+Raygun4Android 6.2.3 exposed why that separation matters.
+Updating the build to Kotlin Gradle plugin 2.4.10 also made the published artifact declare `kotlin-stdlib` 2.4.10 and emit Kotlin 2.4 metadata.
+Gradle selected that standard library in React Native 0.81 applications, but their Kotlin 2.1.20 compiler can only read metadata through 2.2.
+The applications then failed to compile.

+The `:provider` module therefore targets Kotlin language and API version 2.2 and publishes a `kotlin-stdlib` 2.2.21 dependency, while the project can use a newer Kotlin Gradle plugin.
+Kotlin/JVM explicitly allows a compiler from the previous language version, so Kotlin 2.1 consumers can read Kotlin 2.2 library metadata.

+Follow these rules when changing Kotlin, AGP, the publishing plugin, or provider dependencies:

+- Do not automatically raise `coreLibrariesVersion`, `apiVersion`, or `languageVersion` in `provider/build.gradle.kts` with the build toolchain.
+- Treat raising the published versions as a consumer compatibility and release decision.
+Verify the oldest supported Kotlin compiler before changing them.
+- Refresh dependency locks and verification metadata, then inspect the generated POM and Gradle module metadata rather than relying only on an in-project build.
+- Keep the `Kotlin 2.1 consumer` CI job green.
+It compiles a separate Android application with Kotlin 2.1.20 against the generated Maven publication, exercising both dependency and class metadata.
+- Do not hide compatibility failures with `-Xskip-metadata-version-check`, forced standard library versions, or consumer-side dependency exclusions.

+The consumer fixture is in `integration-tests/kotlin-2.1-consumer`.
+Its Gradle and Kotlin versions intentionally represent the oldest supported React Native toolchain and should only be raised as an explicit compatibility decision.

 ## How to contribute?
 Please fork the main repository from https://github.com/MindscapeHQ/raygun4android into your own GitHub account.